How to create a computable drop-down list

 2.1.
 On the Data tab, in the Data Tools group, click Data Validation:

 2.2.
 In the Data Validation dialog box, on the Settings tab:

 - In the Allow drop-down list, select List.

-- In the Source box, specify the range, using the formula:
+- In the Source box, specify the range, using the nested IF formula:

-- Make sure that the In-Cell Dropdown option is checked.
+- Make sure to check the In-Cell Dropdown option.

 Now, Excel will show different lists for different ages:

 Note: If you need an automatically extended drop-down list in Excel that automatically adds new items to the list of choices, check the tip How to create an automatically extended or dynamic drop-down list.